vo0doO/SheetsDB/README.md

   Logger.log( data )

-  //Scenario with the sheet ids
+  //Scenario with the sheet ID

   var types = {
     '0': {